 This instructs the replica to begin reading the source server's binary log from the log's starting point.
 Otherwise—that is, if you are loading data from the source using a backup—see Section 7.8, “Implementing Failover with NDB Cluster Replication”, for information on how to obtain the correct values to use for

 Finally, instruct the replica to begin applying replication by issuing this command from the mysql client on the replica:

 mysqlR> START SLAVE;

-In MySQL 8.0.22 and later, you can also use the following statement:
+In NDB 8.0.22 and later, you can also use the following statement:

 mysqlR> START REPLICA;

 This also initiates the transmission of data and changes from the source to the replica.

 It is also possible to use two replication channels, in a manner similar to the procedure described in the next section; the differences between this and using a single replication channel are covered in Section 7.7, “Using Two Replication Channels for NDB Cluster Replication”.

 It is also possible to improve cluster replication performance by